sapristi/owl/README.md

 ## Build Guide

 Checkout the build-guide for the [rae-dux](https://www.tzcl.me/blog/rae-dux).
 The main difference is that the MCUs are mounted on the bottom of the PCBs.

+A small thing you can change is also to put power switche on different sides of the pcb, so that both are in the same position for on-off.

 ## Important Notes
 - **Wireless only**, the 36-key diodeless approach uses the P0 pin which is usually dedicated to TRRS